-That panel met for more than a year, reviewing how other states address human trafficking and evaluating which plans might work best.
-Its recommendations, released by Wilson in June, included more training for medical professionals and first responders on identifying the signs of human trafficking, providing more emergency shelters for victims and developing a system to follow trafficking activity.
+That panel began reviewing how other states address human trafficking and evaluating which plans might work best.
+Its recommendations, released by Wilson last summer, included more training for medical professionals and first responders on identifying the signs of human trafficking, providing more emergency shelters for victims and developing a system to follow trafficking activity.

 The plan also calls for setting up a system to teach children about trafficking as part of their school curriculum and launching a public service campaign to help people know how to identify trafficking activity.

 Another part of the 2012 law requires police officers to ask women arrested for prostitution whether they are working against their will.
-Anyone who is being forced into the sex trade will not be prosecuted.
+Those being forced into the sex trade will not be prosecuted.

 Kinnard can be reached at http://twitter.com/MegKinnardAP